wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-labview-dashboard.rst

 .. tip:: The left pane can only display a single camera output, so use the camera tab on the right pane to display a second camera output if needed.

-.. todo:: The image below is a placeholder is is NOT a real screenshot from the dashboard.
-It should be replaced with a real screenshot.

 .. image:: images/driver-station-labview-dashboard/camera.png

 The camera tab is used to display a video feed from an Axis camera or USB camera located on the robot.
 For instructions on setting up the Axis Camera to work with this display :ref:`see here <docs/software/vision-processing/introduction/configuring-an-axis-camera:Configuring an Axis Camera>`.
 There are also some controls and indicators related to the camera below the tab area: